jcollot2/Dash-Bash-Python/README.md

 ## Bash
 Our goal is to design a scraping script of a website offering financial information.
 For this, I chose to scrape  : [google finance](https://www.google.com/finance/quote/PX1:INDEXEURO?hl=fr) with the data of CAC 40

-I then studied the code of the site to identify syntax or regular expressions (regex).
-Then, using the [regex101](https://regex101.com/) site, I was able to forge my regex to efficiently extract information from the site.
+I first studied the code of the site to identify syntax or regular expressions (regex).
+Using the [regex101](https://regex101.com/) website, I forged my regex to efficiently extract information from the website.

-I was then able to write a first code allowing me to launch a query with CURL and extract my data with my regex :
+Then I was able to write a first code allowing me to launch a query with CURL and extract my data with my regex :

     res=$(curl -L https://www.google.com/finance/quote/PX1:INDEXEURO?hl=fr)
     today=($(grep -Po '(?<=<div class="YMlKec fxKbKc">)+(.{0,10})(?=<.*div>)' <<<"$res") )
     last=($(grep -Po '(?<=<div class="P6K39c">)(.{0,8})(?=<.*div>)' <<<"$res") )
 	other=($(grep -Po '(?<=<div class="P6K39c">)(.{0,20})(?=<.*div>)' <<<"$res") )

-I then did some formatting of the data so that it is ready to save in a CSV file which will be generated if it does not already exist.
+I formated the data so it would be easy to save in a CSV file which will be generated if it does not already exist.
 If the file already exists then it will be modified.

     now=$(echo ${today[0]} | sed 's/,/./g' )
 	close=$(echo ${last[0]} | sed 's/,/./g')